ericelliott/react-pure-component-starter/README.md

 # React Pure Component Starter

 [React 0.14](https://facebook.github.io/react/blog/2015/10/07/react-v0.14.html) introduced the ability to use pure functions as components.
-The react team calls them **functional components**.
+The react team calls them **functional components** in their announcement.
+The rest of the world calls them **pure components**.

 This repo demonstrates pure components.
 It's based on the [React Transform Boilerplate](https://github.com/gaearon/react-transform-boilerplate) and features: